Muoio117/Muoio117.github.io/docs/products/animtools.md

 All that said, it should be noted that `ConfigureAutoBindings` is **optional**, and bindings in general are **optional**.

 #### <span style="color: #5A84D4;">Per-Animation Control</span>
+!!! info inline end "Custom Metadata"

+    In C++, the custom `AllowPerAnimEdits` and `PerAnimEditCondition` meta specifiers are used to trigger specific per-Animation control.
 Operations support properties having per-Animation editability, meaning properties can have different values for each Animation.
 This grants fine-grained control so the user can tailor the select Operation to act in a relevant way on each Animation.

 !!! warning "Not All Types Supported"